World Federalism: World constitution and Provisional World Parliament

-The Earth Constitution, drafted by international legal experts in 1968 and finalized in 1991, outlines a detailed plan for a world federalist government and is promoted today by the Earth Constitution Institute and the World Constitution and Parliament Association.
-Fourteen sessions of a Provisional World Parliament have been held under the auspices of this proposed system from 1982 to the present and have passed dozens of acts of model legislation on issues of global concern.
+The Constitution for the Federation of Earth, drafted by international legal experts in 1968 and finalized in 1991, is a world constitution of a world federalist government, and its work today is being carried forward under the Provisional World Government.
+Fourteen parliamentary sessions of a Provisional World Parliament have been held under the framework of this constitution from 1982 to the present and have passed dozens of acts of legislation on issues of global concern.